pab15/Covid-Tor/README.md

 # Running website without TOR Browser:
 ## STEP 1:
-Clone/Download this repository
+- Clone/Download this repository
-Go to your Command Prompt and type in the folowing:
+- Go to your Command Prompt and type in the folowing:
 ### `cd Covid-Tor`

 ## STEP 2:
-Then afteer that type in:
+Activate Virtual Environment:
 ### `python3 -m venv venv`

 #### ONLY IF USING PYTHON 3.4 OR OLDER:
 ### `virtualenv venv`

 ## STEP 3:
+Activate Virtual Environment:
 ### ON MAC AND LINUX: `source venv/bin/activate`
 ### ON WINDOWS: `.\venv\Scripts\Activate.ps1`